 A set of pure matcha green tea powders in ten different cultivars.
 Variations between teas can occur due to cultivars but also due to weather, terrain, region, a farmer's cultivation techniques including soil development, fertilizing, etc, and as a result of different processing and grinding.

 However, by comparing products by the same farmer, we can eliminate at least some of this variation, allowing you to taste the difference in cultivars as accurately as possible.
 Azuma-san's farm is a fully vertically integrated operation, managing their own fields, initial tencha processing, finishing, and most recently their own stone mill grinding.

-Even then, there will always be variation, and we want to let you know right now that Azuma-san considers this season's Asahi cultivar and Okuyutaka cultivar to be sub-standard.
+Even then, there will always be variation, and we want to let you know right now that Azuma-san considers this season's Asahi cultivar and Okuyutaka cultivar to be sub-standard (they should be better).
 Please keep this in mind as you taste and compare cultivars.

 Also, if you look really carefully at the photos, you might see some non-powder items...those are leaf veins.
 The samples for photography were made using tencha refined by hand, so are a little more rough.
 What you'll see in the set when it arrives will have been refined using a photoelectric sorter (the leaf has a darker color than the stems and veins), so the color and texture will be better than what I tasted in the samples.

 What is a Cultivar?